jmlake569/v1-CSPM-to-S3/README.md

 ## Outputs

 - `EventsBucket`: The S3 bucket name where events are stored
-- `TopicARN`: The SNS topic ARN to configure in Conformity dashboard
+- `TopicARN`: The SNS topic ARN to configure in Misconfigurations and Compliance dashboard in Vision One

 ## Security Features